VUEngine/vuengine.github.io/documentation/user-guide/design-principles.md

 From those arguments, some are about what to present (from coordinates in BGMAP memory space) while others are about where to present that (which WORLD to use and at which screen coordinates).
 The first is a data concern; the later is a mixture of hardware management and game logic concerns.
 Neither data related nor hardware related concerns are genuine concerns for the role that the developer adopts when solving a gaming problem.
 In the above example, the developer is working triple duties: hardware administrator, game programmer and artist / UI or screen designer.

-VUEngine’s architectural philosophy is obsessed with the separation of these concerns neatly: the hardware manager role is played by the VUEngine’s core, who fulfills its duties transparently to the point of view of the game developer; and the designer duties are restricted to the creation, elsewhere, far away from the game programmer’s code, of the data structures that specify what must be presented to the end use.
+VUEngine’s architectural philosophy is obsessed with the separation of these concerns neatly: the hardware manager role is played by the VUEngine’s core, who fulfills its duties transparently from the point of view of the game developer; and the designer duties are restricted to the creation, elsewhere, far away from the game programmer’s code, of the data structures that specify what must be presented to the end use.
 The latter is achieved by the declaration and instantiation of structs that are used as recipes by the engine to instantiate objects of different classes and to initialize them according to the values specified in the struct’ attributes.
-We call these structs **Spec**, as a short for “specification”:
+We call these structs **Spec**s, as a short for “specification”:

 The following exemplifies a **Spec** that specifies what to display (a `Texture` to be created and configured according to the provided **TextureSpec**) and how to display it (as a BGMAP WORLD):